jenhausu/3rd-Party-Library-for-iOS/README.md

 * [CocoaSSDP](https://github.com/sboisson/CocoaSSDP) : Simple Service Discovery Protocol client library for Mac and iOS.
 * [XMPPFramework](https://github.com/robbiehanson/XMPPFramework) : An XMPP Framework in Objective-C for Mac and iOS
 * [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket) : A high performance WebSocket client library for Swift.
+* [MMBarricade](https://github.com/mutualmobile/MMBarricade) : MMBarricade is a framework for setting up a run-time configurable local server in iOS apps.

 ### Synchronize
 * [TICoreDataSync](https://github.com/nothirst/TICoreDataSync) : Automatic synchronization for Core Data apps, between any combination of Mac OS X and iOS: Mac to iPhone to iPad to iPod touch and back again.